himanshupnt/coding_exercises/best-time-to-buy-sell-stocks/README.md

 > create totalProfit = 0
 > if input.length === 0, return “error, empty input”
 > if input.length === 1, return “not enough data, no profit can be made”
-> loop through the array with starting index = 1
+> loop through the array

-> ---------if val at curIdx or val at prevIdx is not a number, return “error, invalid input”
+> ---------if val at curIdx or val at nextIdx is not a number, return “error, invalid input”
-> ---------if val at curIdx > val at prevIdx
+> ---------if val at curIdx < val at nextIdx
-> --------------totalProfit += val at curIdx - val at prevIdx
+> --------------totalProfit += val at nextIdx - val at curIdx
 > return totalProfit

 ## Actual implementation